Employer of Record in LatAm: Benefits, Compliance, and How to Choose a Provider

 • Validate data protection policies and security certifications.

-• Review escalation paths for employee support.
+• Review escalation paths for worker support.

 • Confirm the buyout or conversion process to your entity.